Filipstrozik/AIxposure/README.md

 In this case you can use virtual environment to install the required packages.

 To run the source code, you need to have Python 3 installed on your local machine.
-You can install Python 3 using the following instructions:

 ```sh
 python3 aixposure.py